rlmead/proto/COMMENTS.md

 # Usage instructions for parseTxnLog.py

-Run parseTxnLog.py from the commandline with no arguments, specifying the path to local python3 binary first.
+Run parseTxnLog.py from the commandline with no arguments, specifying the path to your python3 binary first.

 For example:
 ```